-Rumination syndrome is a rare disorder that affects children and some adults.
-A child with this condition usually eats meals normally, but after about an hour or two, undigested food comes back up into his or her mouth from the esophagus.
+Rumination syndrome, or Merycism, is a rare disorder that affects children and some adults.
+If your child has this condition, he or she will usually eat meals normally.
+But after about an hour or two, undigested food comes back up into his or her mouth from the esophagus.
+Your child will either rechew and reswallow the food, or spit it out.
 Typically this happens at every meal, day after day.
+Rumination is a reflex, not a conscious decision.

 Facts about rumination syndrome

-The word rumination comes from cows, or animals that regurgitate food as part of their normal digestive process.
-Rumination syndrome used to be considered a rare disorder that primarily seemed to affect children with mental disabilities.
-Now doctors are realizing that rumination may be more common.
+The word rumination comes from cows, or other animals that regurgitate food as part of their normal digestive process.
+Rumination syndrome used to be considered a rare disorder.
+It seemed to primarily affect children with mental disabilities.
+Health care providers now realize that the condition may be more common.

-Although still rare, it is being diagnosed in both children and adults.
-Researchers speculate that this may be happening simply because doctors are recognizing and diagnosing rumination syndrome more frequently than they did in the past, not because it is happening more often.
+Although still rare, rumination is now being diagnosed in both children and adults.
+Researchers speculate this may be happening because health care providers are now able to recognize and diagnose rumination syndrome more frequently than in the past.
+Rumination is not actually occurring more often.

 What are the symptoms?

 Rumination is different from vomiting.
 With rumination, the food is undigested and often still tastes the same as when it was first eaten.
-Researchers believe that although rumination is unconscious, it is from the voluntary muscle relaxation of the diaphragm that it has become a learned habit.
+Researchers believe that rumination is unconscious.
+However, they also believe that the voluntary muscle relaxation of the diaphragm becomes a learned habit.
 It may be a variation of the typical belching reflex–instead of burping up gas, the reflex causes actual food to come back up.

 How is it diagnosed?

-In order to diagnose rumination syndrome properly, doctors need to ask the right questions.
+In order to diagnose rumination syndrome properly, health care providers need to ask the right questions.
 For instance, asking what the food tastes like when it comes up is important.
-If the answer is that it still tastes good, this means that the food is undigested, making rumination syndrome a good possibility.
-Vomited food has been digested and typically is not kept in your mouth.
+If it still tastes good, this means the food is undigested, making rumination syndrome a good possibility.
+Vomited food has been digested and typically is not kept in the mouth.

 How is it treated?

 No drugs are available to effectively treat rumination syndrome.
-According to the most recent research, by far the best way to stop rumination syndrome is to relearn how to eat and digest food properly with diaphragmatic rebreathing training.
+Recent research suggests that the best way to stop rumination syndrome is to relearn how to eat and digest food properly.
+This requires diaphragmatic rebreathing training.

-This technique is typically taught by a behavioral psychologist, and it's easy to learn.
-It has to be used at the start of every meal to avoid regurgitation that occurs.
+A behavioral psychologist usually teaches this, and it's easy to learn.
+The technique has to be used at the start of every meal to avoid regurgitation.
 Over time, most people can master the breathing technique and eliminate the unpleasant symptoms of rumination syndrome.

 Can it be prevented?